By Ebenezer Cudjoe and Daniel Gyedu

 needed to ensure continuity of care after discharge

 - Post discharge follow-up to ensure services and plan outcome

 In most hospitals, these activities fall within the realm of the social work department although nursing departments are also involved.
-From the viewpoint of social work, discharge planning is an aspect of professional activity that helps patients cope with their illness and its effects, move through the hospital system, and eventually return to their home with all the necessary supports to sustain their health (Beder, 2006).
-This service encompasses assessment of individual needs, formulation of an adequate and safe discharge plan, and implementation of the plan that ensures the safety and well-being of the patient in a timely manner (Davidson, 1990).
+From the viewpoint of social work, discharge planning is an aspect of professional activity that helps patients cope with their illness and its effects, move through the hospital system, and eventually return to their homes with all the necessary support to sustain their health (Beder, 2006).
+This service encompasses an assessment of individual needs, formulation of an adequate and safe discharge plan, and implementation of the plan that ensures the safety and well-being of the patient in a timely manner (Davidson, 1990).